What Does Your Skin's Pigmentation Say About Your Health?

-You go to great lengths to keep your skin looking its best by using serums, creams, and different regimens, all of which play an important part in managing your skin’s health.
+You go to great lengths to keep your skin looking its best by using serums, creams, and different regimens, all of which play an important part in managing healthy-looking skin.
 However, while it’s important to focus on the end result, it’s also important to understand what’s happening underneath your skin to affect its pigmentation, or color.
-After all, understanding what’s happening at a scientific level can provide you with one more tool to help you keep your skin as healthy as possible.
+After all, understanding what’s happening at a scientific level can provide you with more tools to help you keep your skin as healthy as possible.

 What is pigmentation?

 Pigmentation is the color of a person’s skin; in some cases, pigmentation can be indicative of a person’s state of health.
 If someone experiences an illness or injury, their skin’s pigmentation may be affected and become lighter (hypopigmentation) or darker (hyperpigmentation).1 Hence, it’s important to keep an eye on any changes in pigmentation, as this might hint at damage being done to your skin.

 Surprisingly, 90% of what we perceive as aging is actually caused by factors that you can control, the main one being the amount of time your skin spends exposed to the sun.2 Excessive sun exposure may be responsible for structural changes in the skin that will not be seen for years, and can also cause drastic changes to your skin’s pigmentation.2

 The sun’s rays actually speed up how active your skin cells, or melanocytes, are.
 Melanocytes produce melanin, the pigment that gives your skin its color, so more exposure to the sun’s radiation means more pigment in your skin.3

 Learn more about pigmentation problems and how to treat them here.